nikfrank/learn-tahini-mastermind/docs/instructions.md

 Once you're comfortable with REDUCERs and ACTIONS, you'll be able to do just about whatever you want in your application.

-ACTION is doing something
+ACTION is something to do

 REDUCER is how to do it

-ActionCreator is a function we bind to our Elements for users to trigger with events like "onClick" for selecting something or "onSwipeLeft" for rejecting someone.
+next we'll cover how to use our actions and reducers by binding them to JSX elements

 ### solution-step
 Action Creator functions
 ## instructions

+ActionCreators are functions we bind to our Elements for users to trigger with events like

+- ```onClick``` to trigger an action like ```{ type: 'selectItem', payload: itemIndex }```
+- ```onSwipeLeft``` for an action like ```{ type: 'rejectOption', payload: optionId }```

-Here, we bind the ActionCreator function to the buttons.
+Here, we bind the ActionCreator functions for changing a dot up or down to each button.

-We're using the [fat arrow](http://wesbos.com/arrow-functions/) notation from ES6 to pass the correct dotIndex value to the function
+We're using the [fat arrow](http://wesbos.com/arrow-functions/) notation from ES6 to pass the correct dotIndex value to the function, so each button will trigger changes to the correct dot. (remember that all the JSX inside of the ```.map``` function is repeated for every dot in guess)

+Your guessmaker should work now!
+The next two topics are extra coding tactics, which (like Zelda side quests) will make you stronger, but don't really drive the plot forward :D

 ## code